evmos/evmos/docs/validators/setup/statesync.md

 The node is now state synced, having joined the network in seconds

 ### Switching off State Sync

-Use this command to switch off your State Sync mode, after node fully synced to avoid problems in future node restarts!
+Use this command to switch off your State Sync mode, after the node is fully synced to avoid problems in future node restarts!

 ```bash
 sed -i.bak -E "s|^(enable[[:space:]]+=[[:space:]]+).*$|\1false|" $HOME/.evmosd/config/config.toml